The Eternal Flame - Actorsby dziwnytenswiat | created - 15 Aug 2013 | updated - 06 Dec 2017 | Public

 Actor | From Here to Eternity

 Burt Lancaster, one of five children, was born in Manhattan, to Elizabeth (Roberts) and James Henry Lancaster, a postal worker.
-All of his grandparents were immigrants from Northern Ireland.
+All his grandparents were immigrants from the north of Ireland.
 He was a tough street kid who took an early interest in gymnastics.
 He joined the circus as an acrobat and ...

 5. Cary Grant